 The viability of the tooth is compromised when the pulp of the tooth is infected, damaged and/or dead.
 In order to save the tooth, the dentist must proceed with a root canal treatment.
-At Centre Dentaire identit-T, your dental office in Kirkland, in the West Island of Montreal, the dentist will use an apex locator to help facilitate the location of the apex (end of the root) to help limit the risk of complications.
+At Centre Dentaire NP, your dental office in Kirkland, in the West Island of Montreal, the dentist will use an apex locator to help facilitate the location of the apex (end of the root) to help limit the risk of complications.
 Call us today to book your appointment!

 prendre rendez-vous maintenant !

 Mercredi - Jeudi : 9.00h -18.00h

 Vendredi : 8.00h - 16.00h

 A root canal treatment is a last resort to save the tooth when the pulp (internal component of the tooth that holds the blood vessels and nerves), is infected with bacteria.
 This can occur when a dental cavity grows large, fractured tooth or when a dental filling is broken.
 When bacteria reach the pulp of the tooth, it will slowly begin to lose its vitality and cause several consequences.
 These are:

 > Fragile tooth